SecureSECODAO/dao-documentation/README.md

 ### Folder structure

-See [nextra's folder structure guide](https://nextra.site/docs/guide/organize-files) for more information.
+See [Nextra's folder structure guide](https://nextra.site/docs/guide/organize-files) for more information.

 ### Editing a page

 Find the page in the pages folder and edit it.
 The pages are written in markdown (mdx), so you can use markdown syntax to format the page.
-Check out [nextra's markdown guide](https://nextra.site/docs/guide/markdown) and [Nextra's syntax highlighting guide](https://nextra.site/docs/guide/syntax-highlighting) for more information.
+Check out [Nextra's markdown guide](https://nextra.site/docs/guide/markdown) and [Nextra's syntax highlighting guide](https://nextra.site/docs/guide/syntax-highlighting) for more information.

 ### Images